SkylineCommunications/dataminer-docs/connector-help/connector_help/Socomec_Diris_D-50_-_U-30.md

 # Socomec Diris D-50 - U-30

 The Socomec Diris U-30 is Voltage Measurement Module.
-This driver can be used to control and monitor this device.
+This connector can be used to control and monitor this device.

 ## About